Arash217/real-time-web-1819/README.md

 ## API
 The app uses [Reddit SSE Stream](https://github.com/pushshift/reddit_sse_stream) to get a live feed of real-time Reddit data by using server-sent events.

-Note: This isn't the official Reddit API.
+Note: this isn't the official Reddit API.